iamricard/coursework-db/src/report/05-conclusion.md

 * In order to better understand drug prescription quantity how prescriptions are stored needs to be rethought.
-It's hard to conclude which medicine has been prescribed more overall, or which practice has prescribed the highest **actual** amount of [insert medicine here].
+It's hard to conclude which medicine has been most prescribed overall, or which practice has prescribed the highest **actual** amount of [insert medicine here].
 The chemicals do not carry any information regarding dosage in a way that is easily parsable.